Ritonavir: Pharmacokinetics

-The capsules of the medication do not have the same bioavailability as the tablets.
+Ritonavir at a 200 mg dose reaches maximum plasma concentration in about 3 hours and has a half life of 3–4 hours.
+Importantly, the pharmacokinetics of Ritonavir are not linear—the half life increases at higher doses or under repeated dosing.
+For instance, the half life of a 500 mg tablet is 4–6 hours rather than 3–4 hours for a 200 mg tablet.
+The drug has high bioavailability but about 20% is lost due to first-pass metabolism.
+Rivonavir capsules are not absorbed as quickly as Ritonavir tablets and may exhibit different bioavailability.

-Ritonavir was demonstrated to have an in vitro potency of EC50=0.02µM and highly sustained concentration in plasma after oral administration in several species.
+Ritonavir was demonstrated to have an in vitro potency of EC50=0.02 μM on HIV-1 protease and highly sustained concentration in plasma after oral administration in several species.

 Chemistry

 Ritonavir was initially derived from a moderately potent and orally bioavailable small molecule, A-80987.
 The P3 and P2′ heterocyclic groups of A-80987 were redesigned to create an analogue, now known as ritonavir, with improved pharmacokinetic properties to the original.

 Full details of the synthesis of ritonavir were first published by scientists from Abbott Laboratories.

 In the first step shown, an aldehyde derived from phenylalanine is treated with zinc dust in the presence of vanadium(III) chloride.
 This results in a pinacol coupling reaction which dimerizes the material to provide an intermediate which is converted to its epoxide and then reduced to (2S,3S,5S)-2,5-diamino-1,6-diphenylhexan-3-ol.
 Importantly, this retains the absolute stereochemistry of the amino acid precursor.
 The diamine is then treated sequentially with two thiazole derivatives, each linked by an amide bond, to provide ritonavir.